Veterans (VA) Disability Benefits for Hemorrhoids

 - Pain or discomfort

-- Swelling around your anus
+- Swelling around the anus

 Option to Decrease Federal Spending: Eliminating Disability Compensation for Hemorrhoids

 The Congressional Budget Office (CBO) periodically issues a volume of options that would decrease federal spending or increase federal revenues over the next decade.
 For each option, CBO presents an estimate of its effect on the budget but makes no recommendations.
-In December 2016, CBO released its report “Options for Reducing the Deficit: 2017 to 2026.”
+In December 2016, CBO released its report, Options for Reducing the Deficit: 2017 to 2026.
 Within this installment, CBO presented an option to narrow eligibility for veterans’ disability compensation by excluding certain disabilities unrelated to military duties.

-Under the option, veterans receiving compensation for hemorrhoids, or one of the other seven conditions, would have their compensation reduced or eliminated.
+Under the option, veterans receiving compensation for hemorrhoids, or one of the other six conditions, would have their compensation reduced or eliminated.
 Furthermore, veterans who applied for compensation for those conditions in the future would not be eligible for it.
 CBO estimated that this option would reduce spending by $26 billion from 2018 to 2026.